 Neither party is entitled to disclose the report, or any correspondence relating to it, in any subsequent litigation unless the parties agree to its disclosure.

 The compensator is expected to pay for the report within 28 days of receiving it.

 Recommendations of the assessor

-The compensator is expected to consider any recommendations made by the assessor and make available funds to enable any reasonable recommendations to be implemented.
+The compensator should consider any recommendations made by the assessor and make available funds to enable any reasonable recommendations to be implemented.

 The compensator is not required to pay for any treatment or intervention which is unreasonable in its nature or in terms of its content or cost or when other adequate and timely treatment or intervention is available.
-The Claimant is not required to undergo any treatment or intervention that is unreasonable.
+The claimant is not required to undergo any unreasonable treatment or intervention.

-The compensator is normally expected to inform the Claimant’s solicitor whether it accepts or refuses to meet the cost of any such recommendations within 21 days of the date of the report.
+The compensator should inform the claimant’s solicitor whether it accepts or refuses to meet the cost of any such recommendations within 21 days of the date of the report.

-If the compensator provides funds for such purposes it cannot, if Court proceedings are subsequently commenced, dispute the reasonableness or cost of the treatment.
-If the Claimant commences Court proceedings and subsequently loses or discontinues his claim or if a finding of contributory negligence is made or agreed, the compensator is not entitled to seek to recover any funds paid for this purpose from the Claimant.
+If the compensator provides funds for such purposes it cannot, if court proceedings are subsequently commenced, dispute the reasonableness or cost of the treatment.
+If the claimant commences court proceedings and subsequently loses or discontinues his claim or if a finding of contributory negligence is made or agreed, the compensator cannot seek to recover any funds paid for this purpose from the claimant.